wavelens/gradient/CONTRIBUTING.md

 # Contributing to the Project

 We welcome contributions to this project.
 Please respect the code of conduct.
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the maintainers of this repository before making a change.

 ## Licensing

-This project is licensed under the Affero General Public License (AGPL) version 3.0.
-By contributing to this project, you agree that your contributions will be licensed under the AGPL-3.0 license.
+This project is licensed under the Affero General Public License (AGPL) version 3.0 and the Wavelens License (WL) version 1.0.
+By contributing to this project, you agree that your contributions will be licensed under the AGPL-3.0 and the WL-1.0 license.

 ## Code of Conduct